-Overarching Planning Policy Statements such as PPS1 (Delivering sustainable development), 9 (Biodiversity and geological conservation), 25 (Development and flood risk) will be important for protecting and enhancing the hydromorphological conditions of our waterbodies.
+Overarching Planning Policy Statements such as PPS1 (Delivering sustainable development), 9 (Biodiversity and geological conservation), 25 (Development and flood risk) will be important for protecting and enhancing the hydromorphological conditions of waterbodies.
 They support sustainable development and require that development proposals look to enhance the environment as part of development.

 Policies dealing with hydromorphology need to be included as part of the identified priorities for the environment in Regional Spatial Strategies.
 Waterbodies also need to be considered in regard to the proposed scale and distribution of new housing and infrastructure in the region.
 Regional Spatial Strategies set the overall scale of development in each region of England for a 15-20 year period.
+Plans must be assessed in terms of their potential environmental consequences, including any resulting from a hydromorphological change under the SEA Directive.